Haxos/RES_Labo-HTTPInfra/README.md

 The configuration file is directly copied into the Apache image instead of binding via a volume because we wont change its configuration on runtime so there is no interest into binding it in a volume.
 We prefer to rebuild the container if we want to apply a new config.

-The source files of the website is binded through a volume because we don't want to shutdown the container if we have modification to do on the different pages.
+The source files of the website is bound through a volume because we don't want to shutdown the container if we have modification to do on the different pages.
 Our source files are placed under `./public/`.
 The image set the working directory on `/var/www/html/`.

 The port 80 is exposed.

+## Composer
+This container is used to run the composer installation with the different dependencies for PHP.

+## PHP-FPM
+PHP-FPM is used to separate the functionalities of PHP and Apache.